Youtini

 X-Wing Series by Michael Stackpole and Aaron Allston

-Image Credit: Penguin Random House
+Random House Worlds

 As a relatively early entry in the Expanded Universe, X-Wing was the first series to forego featuring the heroic trio of Luke, Han, and Leia.
-Instead, X-Wing packs its pages with original characters like Corran Horn and Tycho Celchu, and introduces readers to the Rogue and Wraith Squadrons while fleshing out the Alliance’s military exploits in the beginning of the New Republic era.
+Instead, X-Wing packs its pages with original characters like Corran Horn and Tycho Celchu, and introduces readers to the Rogue and Wraith Squadrons while fleshing out the Alliance’s military exploits at the beginning of the New Republic era.

 By the way...did you think of a cooler ship?
 Didn’t think so.